snow-blade/jekyll-blog/_posts/2020-09-04-random-crate-ep-3.md

   ```

-   <p className="tip"> Be sure to have ~/.cargo/bin in you path on linux, it should normally be fine on windows </p>
+   <p class="tip"> Be sure to have ~/.cargo/bin in you path on linux, it should normally be fine on windows </p>
   Then let's create a new directory which will contain our wiki posts

   ```bash